 6. Did not go out.

-This is a big one, because going out to bars and clubs in New York is extremely expensive!
-Not going out on the weekends saves a ton of money, not to mention is better for your health!
+This is a big one, because going out to bars and clubs is extremely expensive!
+Not going out every weekend weekends saves a ton of money (not to mention is better for your health!).

 7. Cut monthly subscriptions.

-The average American pays for 3.4 monthly subscriptions.
-See what you’re paying for, and determine if you can cancel one (or split the cost with friends or family) to save some money!
+Cell phone, internet, cable, gym, Netflix, Amazon Prime, Spotify, Uber One, Instacart… The average American pays for 4+ monthly subscriptions.
+See what you’re paying for, and cancel all those that are not being used.
+You can also split the cost with friends or family to save some money!

 8. Quit spending on “personal” expenses.

-This one mainly applies to girls, but you know how expensive things like going to the hair salon, getting your nails done, tanning, and other beauty treatments can be!
+This one mainly applies to girls… You know how expensive things like going to the hair salon, getting your nails done, tanning, and other beauty treatments can be!